Para canoe: Classification

 There is also a three-tier ICF classification system in place for single va'a events (VL1, VL2, VL3).

 Competition format

-All international paracanoe competitions are held over 200 metres in single kayak or va'a boats.
+All international Para canoe competitions are held over 200 metres in single kayak or va'a boats.

 It is contested at World Championships, World Cups and continental championships.
 As of November 2021, ten of the twelve events (all six kayak events, both VL2 and VL3 events) are also on the Paralympic programme.

 ICF World Championships

 At the 2009 ICF Canoe Sprint World Championships in Dartmouth, four 'paddability' races featured as non-medal exhibition events, including two male-female mixed disciplines in kayak doubles and in doubles canoe ('aka' Canadian or kneeling canoeing).

 The sport made its official ICF Canoe Sprint World Championships debut in 2010 and has generally been contested every year since, either within said championships or (in Paralympic years) at the standalone ICF Paracanoe World Championships.
 The sport will make its marathon distance debut at the 2025 ICF Canoe Marathon World Championships.